 RTP ID Project Name Start Location End Location Description Estimated Cost (2016 dollars) Time Period Financially Constrained project list 12099 (new project) I-205 Tolling Project (PE) Oswego Hwy (OR 43) Interchange Stafford Rd Interchange The Project would toll all lanes of I-205 on or near the Abernethy Bridge and Tualatin River Bridge.
-The Project's purpose is to raise revenue to fund construction of the I-205 Improvements Project and manage congestion between Stafford Road and Oregon Route 213 (OR 213). \$23,534,759 2018- 2027 Yes
+The Project's purpose is to raise revenue to fund construction of the I-205 Improvements Project and manage congestion between Stafford Road and Oregon Route 213 (OR 213).
+The PE phase includes completion of environmental analysis under the National Environmental Policy Act (NEPA) and initial design for toll infrastructure.
+The NEPA process for the I- 205 Toll Project will analyze the impacts of tolling on I-205 between Stafford Road and Oregon Route 213 (OR 213). \$23,534,759 2018-2027 Yes